sporkupine/GetFriended/README.md

 - get posts on homepage to display their user's profile picture
 - fix the profile link when navigating from another profile
 - Clean up CSS, make the whole thing look pretty
-- Give the post modal a title input
-- fix wonky profile pictures on user profiles (specifically Boba Fett & the Ultimate Warrior)
--